stripe/rainier/docs/vec.md

 This will construct a new `Vec` that is the `Real`-space transformation of any simple data structure `T`.
 That is:
 * any numbers will be converted to `Real`
-* tuples, Maps, and List will recursively convert their elements
+* tuples, Maps, and Lists will recursively convert their elements

 Under the hood, this is done by an implicitly-constructed `ToVec[T,U]` typeclass.